TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Privacy Policy.md

 **Contact us.**

-If you have any questions, concerns or complaints about our privacy Policy, our practices or our Services, you may contact our Office of the DPO by email at privacy@godaddy.com.
+If you have any questions, concerns or complaints about our Privacy Policy, our practices or our Services, you may contact our Office of the DPO by email at privacy@godaddy.com.
 In the alternative, you may contact us by either of the following means:

 *   By Mail: Attn: Office of the Data Protection Officer, 14455 North Hayden Road, Suite 219, Scottsdale, AZ 85260 USA, or for customers established in the EEA, Attn: Legal/DatenSchutz, Hansestr.
 79, 51149 Cologne, Germany.
 *   By Phone: (480) 505-8877.